informeren/dataviz-budget/README.md

 The National Budget
 ===================

 This data visualization is the result of a [data sprint](http://www.information.dk/databloggen/480268) held at Dagbladet Information on November 27th, 2013.
 This code can be used to create your own zoomable sunburst diagrams based on available budget figures.
+An updated version of the visualization is available on [Databloggen](http://www.information.dk/databloggen/507504).

 Sunburst